ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Framework and Methodology

 \subsection{Evaluation}

 In the postprocessing step, we generate a list of detected events, denoted as $E_d$, and compare it to the list of ground truth events $E_t$.
 For each ground truth event, we check whether it overlaps with any detected event.
 If an overlap is found, the ground truth event is counted as a true positive (TP).
-In cases where multiple detected events overlap with a single ground truth event, only the first overlapping detected event is assigned as a true positive; the remaining overlaps are ignored for this event.
+In cases where multiple detected events overlap with a single ground truth event, only the earliest overlapping detected event is assigned as a true positive; the remaining overlaps are ignored for this event.
 If a ground truth event does not overlap with any detected event, it is considered a false negative (FN).
 Conversely, any detected event that does not overlap with a ground truth event is counted as a false positive (FP).

-We calculate the standard metrics Precision, Recall and F1-Score to evaluate the model's performance:
+We calculate the standard metrics Precision, Recall and F1-Score to evaluate the model´s performance:

+These metrics directly quantify the trade-off between missed events and false alarms, which is most relevant for operational ICME detection.
+Metrics that rely on true negatives, such as specificity or the Matthews Correlation Coefficient, are not reported here, since true negatives are not uniquely defined in our event-based evaluation framework.
+Periods without ICMEs could be mapped to multiple “non-event” classes depending on assumptions about event duration and windowing, making the number of true negatives highly sensitive to evaluation choices rather than model skill.

-To specifically assess the model's ability to detect events early, we introduce a new metric, "Delay".
+To specifically assess the model´s ability to detect events early, we introduce a new metric, ``Delay".
 This metric measures the time difference between the actual start time of a ground truth event $t_s(E_t)$ and the time of its first detection, where the first detection corresponds to the time step $t_s(E_d)$, at which the threshold is exceeded for the first time.
-To account for the model's prediction delay, we add the time series' waiting time parameter $\delta$ to the detected events' start time:
+To account for the model´s prediction delay, we add the time series´ waiting time parameter $\delta$ to the detected events´ start time:

 This definition ensures that early or perfectly timed detections result in a Delay equal to the waiting time $\delta$, while late detections are penalized by the additional time lag.
 The max function ensures that early detections do not lead to artificially negative or reduced Delay values, since in operational practice, an early alert is still subject to the waiting time $\delta$.